amueller69/Law-School-Notes/Bar-Review/Property.md

 ### Tort Liability in Landlord/Tenant Relationships

 * Landlord Liability
-  * Generally not liable for to T or T's invitees for injuries sustained on the leased property
+  * At common law, LL are generally not liable for to T or T's invitees for injuries sustained on the leased property
   * Exceptions
     * Latent defects - Injuries sustained by hidden defects that L knew (or reasonably should have known) about and failed to disclose
     * Common areas - Injury's sustained due to failure to exercise reasonable care in detecting/correcting hazardous conditions in areas of property still under L's control
     * Negligent repairs - Injury sustained resulting from defective repairs performed by L on the leased property
     * Potential liability for  criminal acts committed by third-parties
       * Some courts have held landlords liable for failing to provide reasonable security, thereby allowing criminal third-party to cause harm to tenant
+  * Modern trend towards increased liability - more common to general negligence principles applied; LL have duty of reasonable care which is breached when they create unreasonable risk of harm.
 * Tenant Liability
   * T liable as social host for harm sustained by his own invitees on the leased property